AY2526S1-CS2103-F09-1/tp/docs/DeveloperGuide.md

 7. The system needs to work with older operating systems as NGOs may not have the latest versions.
 Minimally Windows 7 onwards, macOS 13 onwards, Linux Ubuntu 20 onwards
 8. The system should have identical behaviour across Windows, macOS and Linux
 9. The system needs to be able to store a large amount of contacts (at least 1000 inputs)
-10. The system needs to be able to handle name conflicts (where 2 people share the same name) during searches
-11. The system should account for the possibility that 2 inputs can be exactly the same
+10. The system should account for the possibility that 2 inputs can be exactly the same
-12. The system should be easy to understand for a novice user that prefers a CLI
+11. The system should be easy to understand for a novice user that prefers a CLI
-13. The system should not support the upload of images for privacy reasons
+12. The system should not support the upload of images for privacy reasons
-14. The system should store the data locally on the user's device
+13. The system should store the data locally on the user's device
-15. The system only needs to handle input for 1 user at a given time
+14. The system only needs to handle input for 1 user at a given time
-16. The system should work on a computer that has a version of java 17
+15. The system should work on a computer that has a version of java 17
-17. The GUI of the system needs to work for screens with resolution of at least 1280x720 and higher
+16. The GUI of the system needs to work for screens with resolution of at least 1280x720 and higher
-18. The system should be PDF friendly
+17. The system should be PDF friendly

-*{More to be added}*

 ### Glossary